sjnam/mpresty/README.md

 Metapost in all browsers
 =======
-A web application for metapost that works in all browsers.
+A web application for metapost, tikz and graphviz that works in all browsers.

 No more setup for readers.
 It just works.